Mal-wared/SASE-IT/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback, please contact [Your Name](mailto:your-email@example.com).